lalitlogical/kriangle/README.md

 # Kriangle

-It is the library (gem) built upon ruby to create the Modules (Model, Controller, Serialiser, APIs and much more) in existing rails project.
+Kriangle is the library (gem) built upon ruby to create the Modules (Model, Controller, Serialiser, APIs and much more) in existing rails project.

 Any modules can be consists of below components.
 1. Model